Click on any question to see the answer

 3. How do I get involved?

 The Junior Medallion Program supports young women in their desire to become useful volunteers while making the experience enjoyable.
-Registration for the Program will be available to young women as of May 1st of their eighth grade year.
+Registration for the Program will be available to young women as of May 1st of their eighth-grade year.
 This assures acceptance for presentation at the Medallion Ball, assuming that the necessary requirements have been fulfilled.
 St. Lucy’s Auxiliary does not discriminate on the basis of race, color, or creed.
 When a request to join the Program is made to the Jr. Medallion Committee, an invitation (that includes a reply card) will be sent.
 Return and completion of the reply card, along with the name of the St. Lucy’s member as a sponsor, and the registration fee is required to be fully registered in the Junior Medallion Program.
-Only 130 young women will accepted into the Junior Medallion Program per each Medallion Ball year.

 4. What costs are involved?

 Upon acceptance into the Junior Medallion program, the Junior Medallion Registration fee is $100 and is non-refundable.
-The candidate participation fee, due by August 1st after their senior year, is $300 and is non-refundable.
-This fee must be returned with the service record verified by the agency the year of the Ball.
+The candidate participation fee, due by August 1st of their junior year, is $500 (effective 2020) and is non-refundable.
 This fee covers the Ball ticket of the candidate and her escort, their flowers, the medallion, the candidate photo for the program and various events sponsored for the candidate.
 Tickets for the Ball for family and friends are available for purchase at the Silver Level of $255 per person, Gold Level at $300 per person, or a Joan of Arc Table at $4000 per table of ten.

 5. What is worn at the ball?